-The Company's loss from continuing operations before income taxes included \$2.7 million, \$12.9 million, and \$15.3 million of foreign subsidiary income for the years ended March 31, 2023, 2022, and 2021, respectively.
+The Company's income from continuing operations before income taxes included \$2.6 million, \$2.7 million, and \$12.9 million of foreign subsidiary income for the years ended March 31, 2024, 2023, and 2022, respectively.
 The Company is permanently reinvesting the earnings of its profitable foreign subsidiaries to facilitate expansion of overseas operations.
 If the Company were to remit these earnings, the tax impact would be immaterial.